yangxikun/monitor-man/README.md

 # monitor-man

 HTTP API monitor based on postman and newman.
 It provides webui for newman, and some other useful things.

 ![Home Page](https://github.com/yangxikun/monitor-man/raw/master/public/images/home.png)

 ## How it work

 1. setup monitor-man
 1. export your collection, data file, enviroment from postman, then upload to monitor-man
 1. monitor-man will setup a newman for monitor your test

+## Distribute

+The distribute branch is design for deploy monitor-man in multiple idc.
+Upload collection in one place, and run collection in multiple idc according to an environment variable value.
+See [Collection Create](https://github.com/yangxikun/monitor-man/wiki/Collection-Create)

 ## Setup